vagrant-landrush/landrush/README.md

 <a name="unmatched-queries"></a>
 ### Unmatched Queries

-Any DNS queries that do not match will be passed through to an upstream DNS server, so this will be able to serve as the one-stop shop for your guests' DNS needs.
+Any DNS queries that do not match any of Landrush'es configuration data, will be passed through to an upstream DNS server.
+Per default Landrush uses Google's DNS server with the IP _8.8.8.8_.

 If you would like to configure your own upstream servers, add upstream entries to your `Vagrantfile` like so: